-Another side effect of marriage observed is that women, as well as men, in a stressful or unsatisfying marriage, seem to be particularly prone to heart disease.
+Another side effect of marriage observed is that people in stressful or unsatisfying marriages seem to be particularly prone to heart disease.

 Your body changes after marriage, with a rise in blood pressure, higher cholesterol levels, and increased body mass indexes all contribute to the risk of heart disease.

 Cardiovascular health seems to be directly linked to stress levels, and women who are unhappily married seem to be especially affected.